 The current percentage of students with IEPs is comparable among all Missouri schools.
-However, when viewing student populations with IEPs since 2008, SW-PBS schools have experienced a greater decrease in percentage of students with IEPs.
-This trend data also illustrates that MO SW-PBS buildings have continued to serve more students with IEPs.
+However, when viewing student populations with IEPs since 2008-2009, SW-PBS schools have experienced a greater decrease in percentage of students with IEPs.
+This trend data also illustrates that MO SW-PBS buildings have continued to serve more students with IEPs when compared to 1) all Missouri schools and 2) Non SW-PBS schools.

-2008-2013 Students w/ IEPs, by SW-PBS Status
+2007-2014 Students with IEPs, by SW-PBS Status